Bridging communication, one sign at a time

 Hypothesis

 Creating a free and accessible American Sign Language app will reduce the lack of communication between the Deaf and Hearing Communities.
-Setting reminders, having a live ASL dictionary, and having face-to-face lessons will encourage the hearing community to learn Signs.

-Bridging the communication gap between Deaf and Hearing individuals.
+Core Principle: Bridging the communication gap between Deaf and Hearing individuals.

 Target Audience: